‘Huliyappa’: Sourabha Rao’s Award-Winning Documentary Explores Tiger Worship and Human-Wildlife Coexistence

 News Image

-BENGALURU, India – ‘Huliyappa,’ an indie short Kannada-language documentary by first-time filmmaker Sourabha Rao, brings to light a centuries-old tradition of worshipping a tiger deity during Deepavali in the remote villages of Uttara Kannada district.
-The practice, believed to protect people and their livestock from tigers, leopards, and bears, forms the heart of this compelling film.
+BENGALURU, India — ‘Huliyappa,’ an indie short Kannada-language documentary by first-time filmmaker Sourabha Rao, brings to light a centuries-old tradition of worshipping a tiger deity during Deepavali in the remote villages of Uttara Kannada district.
+The practice, believed to protect people and their livestock from tigers, leopards, and bears, forms the heart of the film.

 Shot entirely in the Western Ghats, a global biodiversity hotspot, ‘Huliyappa’ captures the realities of human-wildlife interactions — from losses suffered by villagers and their cattle to the remarkable tolerance and compassion that endure despite these challenges.
-Through conversations with scholars, farmers, and cowherds, the documentary presents a vivid retelling of rituals and beliefs that have sustained harmony between people and wildlife for generations.
+Through conversations with scholars, farmers, and cowherds, the documentary offers a vivid retelling of rituals and beliefs that have sustained harmony between people and wildlife for generations.